 - Gather information from you about the subject of the proposal

-- Write the proposal
+- Review your proposal

 - Format the proposal

 We need you to provide, in writing, as much of the following as possible: project description, synopsis and/or treatment, intended audience, distribution strategy, marketing strategy, current status, completion plan, key personnel, budget.
-If you don’t have all of this yet, that’s ok, we can work with you to create it.
-Once we have this basic information about your project we can start tailoring it to the grant opportunity you are interested in applying for.

 I don’t have any of the materials listed above.
 How do I get started?